 - Piggy's been known to throw herself at hunky male humans on The Muppet Show before.
 Christopher Reeve comes to mind.
 Also Patrick Wilson, drummer for Weezer, in the "Keep Fishing" video.
 Neither one reciprocated.

 - Charles Grodin, however, was quite enamoured with her in The Great Muppet Caper.
+As was John Ritter in The Fantastic Miss Piggy Show.

 - In the 2015 series The Muppets, Kermit and Piggy have split up, and Kermit is dating another pig named Denise, who works in marketing.
 Miss Piggy meanwhile, is again attaching herself to human guest stars.
 And Fozzie has a human girlfriend whose parents are a bit freaked out.